0xor0ne/awesome-list/README.md

 * [Arti][427]: implementation of Tor, in Rust.
 * [Caddy][363]: fast, multi-platform web server with automatic HTTPS.
 * [CoreUtils][214]: Cross-platform Rust rewrite of the GNU coreutils.
+* [fccid][433]: information resource for all wireless device applications filed with the FCC.
 * [FlipperZero][402]: portable multi-tool for pentesters and geeks in a toy-like body.
 * [foundry][389]: blazing fast, portable and modular toolkit for Ethereum